-The U.S. Embassy PRAIA Public Diplomacy Section (PDS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
+The U.S. Embassy Praia Public Affairs Section (PAS) of the U.S. Department of State is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, the strategic themes we focus on, and the procedures for submitting requests for funding.
 Please carefully follow all instructions below.

-Examples of PDS Small Grants Program programs include, but are not limited to:
+Examples of PAS Small Grants Program programs include, but are not limited to:

 - Academic and professional lectures, seminars, and speaker programs;

 - Tech trainings and exchanges such as hackathons and coding camps;

 - Programs that strengthen U.S. college and university relationships with local higher education institutions, American Chambers of Commerce (AmChams), businesses, and/or regional organizations;

 - Municipal and regional libraries, and community centers that are interested in becoming an American Space;

 - Programs developed by an alumnus/a of a U.S. sponsored or supported educational or professional exchange program.